PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 17:19:00
+Last updated: 2024-04-05 17:19:33
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister